henryaddison/henryaddison.github.io/_posts/2023-04-25-what-im-doing.md

 Organising this has been both fun (we get to choose some of the stuff that happens) and frustrating (when a speaker we ask isn't available on the dates; worrying the other CDT students think it's all a waste of time).
 The main purpose of it is for students of the CDT to present our research to each other but we've got a couple of interesting speakers coming and hopefully we've have some fun too.

+## Conferences

+Looking forward to finally getting to a conference in-person (Covid and caring responsibilities make this not so simple) but not really sure what to expect at a scientific conference and how to make it useful.

 ## Improving my diffusion model

 Bit overwhelmed by this: